OJ/gobuster/README.md

 <a href="https://opencollective.com/gobuster#backers" target="_blank"><img src="https://opencollective.com/gobuster/backers.svg?width=890"></a>

+All funds that are donated to this project will be donated to charity.
+A full log of charity donations will be available in this repository as they are processed.

 ### Common Command line options

 * `-fw` - force processing of a domain with wildcard results.